 What do we mean by values then, and how can we identify them when they don’t match our own?

 Cultural awareness may help in this respect.
 In 1976, anthropologist E.T.
-Hall developed the iceberg analogy of culture : according to this theory, if culture was an iceberg some of its aspects – such as language, food, art, etc – would be visible to everyone, while most of them – such as values, social norms, unspoken and unconscious rules, etc – would be unconscious and only accessible to "non-members" after a certain time spent observing and learning about the new social environment.
+Hall developed the iceberg model of culture : according to this theory, if culture was an iceberg some of its aspects – such as language, food, art, etc – would be visible to everyone, while most of them – such as values, social norms, unspoken and unconscious rules, etc – would be unconscious and only accessible to "non-members" after a certain time spent observing and learning about the new social environment.
 Based on such premises, it can be easily understood why culture is one of the most relevant factors on customers’ behaviour: not only one’s cultural background influences personal values, but it’s also correlated with the perception of environmental cues.

 The former are most likely to practice holistic thinking, the latter are most likely to practice analytical thinking: according to some studies , members of these groups process scenes differently.
-While North American and European participants tend to focus on specific elements in a scene and pay little attention to the background, Eastern individuals are more concerned with the visual context of the scene and with the relational structure among its different elements.
+While North American and Western European participants tend to focus on specific elements in a scene and pay little attention to the background, Eastern individuals are more concerned with the visual context of the scene and with the relational structure among its different elements.
 In relation to this last point, another research conducted among Americans, Germans (nationalities characterised by individualistic/analytic thinking), Malays and Russians (nationalities characterised by collectivist/holistic thinking), proved that in the "embedded figures" test – aimed at measuring the participants’ abilities to separate an item from the background – Americans and Germans performed better than their collectivist counterparts : the reason behind such outcome is the difference between the styles of reasoning, with analytical thinking grouping items together according to a rule (eg, a shower gel and a soap bar) and holistic thinking grouping them together according to the relationship between them (eg, a shower gel and a bath towel).

 Advertising targeting individualistic consumers will therefore place a strong emphasis on "uniqueness" (how something stands out from the surrounding environment), while campaigns targeting collectivist consumer will emphasize harmony.